COVID-19: GUIDELINES FOR VISITORS

 What can the players expect over the four days?

-Utilising innovative techniques with our expert coaches, the sessions are designed for individuals to enhance their skills and achieve set goals.
-Players will focus on core principles using static, variable and random methods of practice, as well as working on their overall fitness levels with our specialist fitness instructors.
+The course is designed for all abilities to take part and aims for each individual to enhance their skills and achieve set goals.
+Players will focus on core principles using a variety of methods of practice, as well as working on their overall fitness levels with our specialist fitness instructors.
+The children will also be given a chance to undertake innovative training sessions in our new swimming pool.

-Players will also benefit from Strength and Conditioning sessions.
-These are tailor made by Bryanston staff to allow for exposure to fundamental movement preparation, structured warm up protocols and resistance training.
-Participating in these forms of training, which are monitored by professional Strength & Conditioning coaches, are invaluable for children who are still developing.
-There will also be workshops on injury prevention; warm up protocols and corrective movement, as well as fun circuit based aerobic endurance.
+Players will benefit from experiencing Strength and Conditioning sessions.
+These are tailor made by Bryanston staff to allow children to experience exposure to fundamental movement preparation, structured warm up protocols and resistance training.
+Participating in these sessions, which are monitored by professional Strength & Conditioning coaches, are invaluable for children who are still developing and are great fun to be a part of.

 - Age Group9-13